andyatkinson/rideshare/README.md

 # Rideshare

-An example Rails 7.0 API app, in iterations.
+An example Rails API app.
+Past iterations building it are documented, and recommendations are given.

-I made this app to demonstrate how I would model a well-known domain, ride sharing like Uber or Lyft.
-Along the way, there are opportunities to call out Rails Best Practices, Patterns, and design trade-offs.
+I made this app to model the well-known "ride sharing" domain.
+Along the way, there are opportunities to call out Rails Best Practices, patterns, and trade-offs.

 There are also opportunities to demonstrate my personal style and recommendations.

+## Goals

+- Stay on `master`/`main` of Rails, and modern Ruby version
+- Use PostgreSQL

 ## Install